 If you have a U.S. citizen or permanent resident relative in the U.S., that relative might be able to sponsor you for permanent residence through the family-based process.
 E-2 nonimmigrants can, with the caveat regarding adjustment of status discussed above, go through this process.

 Thanks to the allowance of dual intent for E-2 applicants, if a relative files an immigrant visa petition for you, you need not worry about losing your E-2 status.

-As discussed in more detail in our guides, employment-based immigration is a lengthy process.
-Depending on the type of employment, the education and experience required by the position, and other factors, your proposed employer might have to complete a process called “Labor Certification” before it can file a petition for you.
+Employment-based immigration is a lengthy process.
+Depending on the type of employment, the education and experience required by the position, and other factors, your proposed employer might have to complete a process called "Labor Certification" before it can file a petition for you.

 Labor Certification is a "market test" supervised by the U.S. Department of Labor.
 This process requires that your proposed employer carry out and document a series of job recruiting efforts for your proposed position.
 This is to ensure that no U.S. citizens or permanent residents already in the U.S. can satisfactorily fulfill the job.